florianoefsj/blkOreJNI/README.md

 Compile the C program:

     clang -g -Wl,-rpath,./fastore -O3 -o fastore/liboreblkc.so -march=native -lgmp -lssl -shared -I../jdk1.8.0_144/include/ -I../jdk1.8.0_144/include/linux/ -L./fastore -loreblk -lcrypto blkOreC.c

+Again, may be necessary to use "-maes -fPIC" options if you have used these before.

 ## Using ##